vibbits/training-material/topics/python-programming/tutorials/8_dictionaries/tutorial.md

 myDictionary
 ```

-Note however that keys are unique and if you try to add a key that already exists. with a different value, it will overwrite it.
+Note however that keys are unique and if you try to add a *key:value*-pair with a key that already exists in the dictionary and a different value, it will overwrite the value.

 ```python